pauldowman/gitmodel/README.md

 attributes.json and large binary attributes ("blobs") are stored in their own files.

-For example, a database for a blogging app with three Post objects and five Comment objects might have a directory structure that looks like this:
+For example, the database for the example above would have a directory structure that looks like this:

 * db-root
   * comments